otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 - **BigInt**: `9007199254740991n`
 - **Symbol**: `Symbol()`

 We will only be concerned with the first five primitive data types for now.
-We will not be using **BigInt** and **Symbol** in this course.
+We will not use **BigInt** and **Symbol** in this course.

 ### Variables

 A **variable** is a named container that stores a value.
-It is like a box that holds a value, and the name of the variable is like a label on the box.
-You can use the name of the variable to access the value it contains.
+It is like a box that holds a value, and the variable's name is like a label on the box.
+You can use the variable's name to access its value.

 ```javascript
 // A mutable variable named "name" with value "John"